A Brief History of the New Westminster Christian Reformed Church

 “After this I looked, and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb.
 They were wearing white robes and were holding palm branches in their hands.”

-We have celebrated our 25th, 40th and 50th anniversaries respectively with gratitude to God for His faithfulness, blessings and grace to our congregation all these years.
+We have celebrated our 25th, 40th, 50th, 60th and 70th anniversaries respectively with gratitude to God for His goodness, faithfulness, blessings and grace to our congregation all these years.